vlopezalvarez/draft-ovmd-netmod-dmanm/draft-ogondio-opsawg-device-models.md

 {: #tab-prefixes title="Prefixes and corresponding YANG modules"}

 RFC Editor Note:
-Please replace XXXX with the RFC number assigned to this document if the document becomes a RFC.
+Please replace XXXX with the RFC number assigned to this document.
 Please remove this note in that case.

-# Use Cases
+# Sample Use Cases

-##  Device Config as a Service
+##  "Device Config"-as-a-Service

-Device Config as a Service involves the utilization of device models by an OSS to configure network elements through an SDN controller.
+"Device Config"-as-a-Service involves the use of device models by an OSS to configure network elements through an SDN controller.
 In this scenario, the SDN controller acts as an intermediary between the OSS and the network elements, providing a configuration service for each network element.

 By leveraging device models, the OSS gains a common representation of the network elements' capabilities and configuration parameters.
-These device models define the desired configuration for specific functionalities, such as ACLs or routing policies.
+These device models define the desired configuration for specific functions, such as ACLs or routing policies.
 The OSS utilizes these device models to define the desired configuration for each network element.

-Through the SDN controller, the OSS can send the configuration instructions based on the device models to the respective network elements.
+Through an SDN controller, the OSS can send the configuration instructions based on the device models to the respective network elements.
 The SDN controller translates and applies the configuration, ensuring consistency and correctness across the network.
 Moreover, the mediation of the SDN controller facilitates the access to the network elements from several users, applications or OSS minimizing the impact on the device.

 ## Profiles